Rio Tinto to slow mining as lockdowns loom

 Mining furnaces will be put on care and maintenance mode to avoid damage to their continuous operation, and it is too soon to speculate on when operations might resume, Rio Tinto said.

-In Quebec, industrial complexes such as Rio Tinto’s aluminum smelters and titanium oxide mine are considered essential activities so won’t have to close but must reduce business activity to a minimum.
+In Quebec, industrial complexes such as Rio Tinto’s aluminium smelters and titanium oxide mine are considered essential activities so won’t have to close but must reduce business activity to a minimum.

 Rio Tinto chief executive Jean-Sébastien Jacques said the company supported action taken by various governments to address the threat of the virus and would work with employees, customers, communities and suppliers to minimise any disruption.